Greenford station

 Greenford is a London Underground and National Rail station in Greenford, Greater London, and is owned and managed by London Underground.
 It is the terminus of the National Rail Greenford branch line, 2 mi 40 chain down the line from West Ealing and 9 mi 6 chain measured from London Paddington.
 On the Central line, it is between Perivale and Northolt stations while on National Rail, the next station to the south on the branch is South Greenford.

-Greenford station is in Travelcard Zone 4.
+Greenford station is in London fare zone 4.

 History

 The original Greenford station was opened by the Great Western Railway on 1 October 1904 on the joint "New North Main Line" (present-day Acton–Northolt line).

 The present station, adjacent to the original, was designed by Brian Lewis and built in the Central line extension of the 1935-40 New Works Programme of the London Passenger Transport Board.
 It was completed by Frederick Francis Charles Curtis and opened on 30 June 1947 after delay due to World War II.
 Service at the original ("main-line") station was gradually reduced and it was closed in 1963.
 Operational responsibility for the station transferred from British Rail to London Transport with effect from 13 November 1967.

 The site of the old station for the New North Main Line can still be seen from inside Central line trains.